frkosurf/voot-specification/VOOT.md

 * `emails`

 The `id` field contains a local (to this provider) unique identifier of the user.
-It SHOULD be opague to the client.
+It SHOULD be opaque to the client.
 The `displayName` field contains the name by which the user prefers to be addressed and can possibly be set by the user themselves at the provider.
 The `displayName` field is OPTIONAL.
 The `commonName` field contains the official full name of the user.
 This field